Ahlfeldt/AABPL-toolkit-python/README.md

 For future versions of the package, we aim to allow for a shapefile that defines the sampling area of the counterfactual distribution as an **optional input**.
 This shapefile must be projected within the WGS1984 geographic coordinate system.
 Ahlfeldt, Albers, and Behrens (2024) exclude residential and undevelopable areas.
 Such a shapefile could also restrict the sampling area for counterfactual spatial distributions to inhabitable areas or to areas zoned for the development of tall buildings.

+### Outputs

+The package will create the a number of folders in your working directory into which the outputs will be saved.

+**Add a discussion**

 ## Folder Structure and Files (OUTDATED)

 Folder | Name  | Description |